Xeron07/experto-p3/git basic/readme.md

  3. run this following command (give your username & email)
  > git config

+## Status
+--
+- It is a git command to check your local branch

 ## Pull
 --
 - pull is a git command to fetch the data from origin.